Halloween is no time for plunging into paranoia

 “You have incredibly intense pareidolia,” my test results began.
 “It seems you could find a particular object or face in just about anything.”
 Tell me something I don’t know.

-The Psychology Today article says that the pareidolia phenomenon most likely occurs as a survival mechanism and that the face in that tree beside the road is “not sending you a covert message or out to get you.”
+The psychology article says that the pareidolia phenomenon most likely occurs as a survival mechanism and that the face in that tree beside the road is “not sending you a covert message or out to get you.”

 I certainly hope not.
 Because there is a cedar tree on my jogging route near my home that looked back at me one recent morning with the face of death.